 The peak is topped with a war memorial...

-..and truly, it provides a sweet, 360 degree view on the city.
+..and truly, it provides a sweet, 360-degree view of the city.

 The fog on the east caused an atmospheric backdrop.
 Except.. it wasn’t fog, but a light rain coming my way.
-This revealed, I started my way back to the downtown.
-The descent put the knee into work too, so I was happy when I finally arrived at a local hostel, where I scored a single room for £17 per night and called it a day.
+That said, I started my way back into downtown.
+The descent put the knee into work too, so I was happy when I finally arrived at a local hostel, where I scored a single room for £17 per night, and called it a day.

 But just as I arrived, again, a light rain started coming from the clouds.
-Since I didn’t have proper mood or clothes to walk in rain, I went to see the exhibitions at the City Art Centre and the Museum of Edinburgh instead.
-After this, I still had some spare time so I decided to explore the New Town, a brilliant piece of city planning from 1767
+Since I didn’t have a proper mood or clothes to walk in the rain, I went to see the exhibitions at the City Art Centre and the Museum of Edinburgh instead.
+After this, I still had some spare time, so I decided to explore the New Town, a brilliant piece of city planning from 1767.

-But the time flew faster than expected, and I boarded the bus a bit later than I’d like.
-Once moving, I checked with my phone how long the journey to the airport should take with current congested traffic and it said that I will get there 10 minutes before the gate closes.
-Well, that got me nervous and I began hypnotizing the clock and surrounding traffic more than looking at the environment around.
-It worked, when I got into the airport I had 20 minutes to go.
-It seemed fair and I was happy until I got into the security department, which was crowded more than the Piccadilly Circus at noon.
+The time flew faster than expected, and I boarded the bus a bit later than I’d like.
+Once moving, I checked with my phone how long the journey to the airport should take with current congested traffic, and it said that I would get there 10 minutes before the gate closes.
+Well, that got me nervous, and I began hypnotizing the clock and surrounding traffic more than looking at the environment around me.
+It worked, when I got into the airport, I had 20 minutes to go.
+It seemed fair, and I was happy until I got into the security department, which was crowded more than the Piccadilly Circus at noon.

 Now, to be able to move, I have my whole leg braced in an immobilizer.
 That’s the only way for me to walk at the moment.
-The device is fitted with a couple iron poles to stay rigid; so obviously, when I (finally) went through a metal detector, the security computers lighten like a Christmas tree on a major citysquare.
+The device is fitted with a couple of iron poles to stay rigid; so obviously, when I (finally) went through a metal detector, the security computers lighten like a Christmas tree on a major city square.

-As soon as everyone was in the plane, the captain announced that the airspace above London is too busy for us to enter, and we’ll have to wait another 20 minutes.
-That made me excited again, as I have booked a bus from the airport to the London’s downtown 30m after our scheduled landing.
+As soon as everyone was on the plane, the captain announced that the airspace above London is too busy for us to enter, and we’ll have to wait another 20 minutes.
+That made me excited again, as I have booked a bus from the airport to London’s downtown 30m after our scheduled landing.
 I guess not enough fun for today.
 And it wasn’t.
-I had my seat reserved in aisle, so I could have the leg stretched as it should be.
-But just as we took off, they decided to move me a couple seats back to a window-seat, because I might obstruct their way with trolleys.
+I had my seat reserved in the aisle, so I could have the leg stretched as it should be.
+But just as we took off, they decided to move me a couple of seats back to a window seat because I might obstruct their way with trolleys.
 My leg nearly fell off.
 Not pleasant.
-But I had fun as I typed most of this story, and eventually the pros were in a lead again, because the pilot evidently kicked all the levers to the metal and we actually arrived four minutes ahead of the original scheduled time.
+But I had fun as I typed most of this story, and eventually, the pros were in the lead again.
+The pilot evidently kicked all the levers to the metal, and we actually arrived four minutes ahead of the originally scheduled time.

 Published by: Jakub Stepanovic in Stories